burns-vaughan/azure-network-protocols/README.md

 It's best to wait for the first VM to be fully created before creating the second VM.
 That way you can be sure the virtual network has been created.

 <h3>2.
 Observe ICMP traffic</h3>
 Now, you should have 2 VM's.
 I named mine VM-1, and VM-2-Linux.
-Below, is a screenshot:<br>
+Below, is a screenshot:<br><br>

 <kbd><img src="https://i.ibb.co/87zLxQY/2-vms.jpg" alt="2-vms" /></kbd><br>